C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Structure Theorem for

 then the reduction ideal $R:=R_J$ assumes the following form

 cf. \cite{kwa-leb1}.
 For the quotient partial morphism $\varphi^{R}:A/R\to M(A_0/R)$ we have

-Hence $\varphi^{R}$ may be viewed as a natural reduction of the partial morphism $\varphi$ relative to the ideal $J$. \end{ex} \begin{ex} Suppose that $X=X_{E}$ is the $C^*$-correspondence of a graph $E$, $I$ is an ideal in $A=C_0(E^0)$ and $F\subset E^0$ is a complement of the hull of $I$.
+Hence $\varphi^{R}$ may be viewed as a natural reduction of the partial morphism $\varphi$ relative to the ideal $J$. \end{example} \begin{example} Suppose that $X=X_{E}$ is the $C^*$-correspondence of a graph $E$, $I$ is an ideal in $A=C_0(E^0)$ and $F\subset E^0$ is a complement of the hull of $I$.
 Then

-It follows that $I$ is $X$-invariant if and only if $V$ is hereditary, that is if $s(e)\in F\Longrightarrow r(e)\in F$, for all $e\in E^1$, cf. \cite{bprs}, \cite{bhrs}, \cite{mt}.
-When $F$ is hereditary, then (slightly abusing notation) we may consider $E\setminus F:=(E^0\setminus F,r^{-1}(E^0\setminus F))$ and $F:=(F,s^{-1}(F))$ as subgraphs of $E$.
+It follows that $I$ is $X$-invariant if and only if $V$ is \emph{hereditary}, that is if $s(e)\in F\Longrightarrow r(e)\in F$, for all $e\in E^1$, cf. \cite{bprs}, \cite{bhrs}, \cite{mt}.
+When $F$ is hereditary, then (slightly abusing notation) we may consider $E\setminus F:=(E^0\setminus F,r^{-1}(E^0\setminus F),r,s)$ and $F:=(F,s^{-1}(F),r,s)$ as subgraphs of $E$.
 In this event $X/XI$ is canonically isomorphic to $X_{E\setminus F}$ and $\phi(I)X$ is canonically isomorphic to $X_{F}$, cf. \cite[Ex.
 2.4]{fmr}.
 We recall that $J(X)= \clsp\{\delta_v:|s^{-1}(v)|< +\infty\}$.
-Hence Theorem \ref{structure theorem2} imply that for any hereditary subset $F\subset E^0$ and any $V \subset \{v \in E^0: s^{-1}(v)<\infty\}$ there is an ideal $\OO(I)$ in the relative graph algebra $\OO(E,V)$ such that
+Hence Theorem \ref{structure theorem2} imply that for any hereditary subset $F\subset E^0$ and any $V \subset \{v \in E^0: |s^{-1}(v)|<\infty\}$ there is an ideal $\OO(I)$ in the relative graph algebra $\OO(E,V)$ such that

 and $\OO(I)$ is Morita equivalent to the relative graph algebra $C^*(F,F\cap V)$.
 We shall say that a subset $F\subset E^0$ is \emph{$V$-saturated} if every vertex in $V\subset E^0$ which feeds into $F$ and only $F$ is in $F$: